|Registration and Rates||Schedule-at-a-Glance||Sessions by Time|

 The prize for the Catalytic Leader Award is a “golden ticket” for free individual registration to any/all MCN-sponsored conferences and trainings for 12 months.
 The award recipient may attend the MCN annual conference, technology conference, leadership conference and any of MCN’s nonprofit workshops offered throughout the year.
 This prize is valued at over $1,000.
-The Catalytic Leader Award is co-sponsored with YNPN - Twin Cities.
+The Catalytic Leader Award is co-sponsored by the Young Nonprofit Professionals Network of the Twin Cities.

 Visionary Leader (mid-career leader award)

 - Has at least five years of experience in a senior leadership role within the nonprofit sector.

 - Demonstrates the ability to develop and implement creative and effective organizational leadership strategies.